mariohernandez/mariohernandezio/src/blog/building-a-card.md

 featuredImageAlt: "Person holding a card with star"
 featuredCredit: "Unsplash.com"
 featuredCreditUrl: "https://unsplash.com/"
-excerpt: "Building components is a lot of fun but it takes good planning and attention to detail to build components which are flexible and reusable."
+summary: "Building components is a lot of fun but it takes good planning and attention to detail to build components which are flexible and reusable."
 ---

 One of the most popular components on any website I've worked on is the "Card" component.
 Depending on the website, the card component is used to group various pieces of content into a container which can be used throughout your website.